LogtalkDotOrg/logtalk3/manuals/sources/userman/declarative.rst

 *protocol implementation*.
 In this case, an object implementing a protocol reuses its predicate declarations by providing an implementation for those predicates and exposing those predicates to its clients.
-An essential consequence of this generalization is that protocols, objects, and categories are first-class entities while e.g. *prototype*, *parent*, *class*, *instance*, *metaclass*, *subclass*, *superclass*, or *ancestor* are just *roles* that an object can play.
+An essential consequence of this generalization is that protocols, objects, and categories are first-class entities, while e.g. *prototype*, *parent*, *class*, *instance*, *metaclass*, *subclass*, *superclass*, or *ancestor* are just *roles* that an object can play.
 When sending a message to an object, the corresponding predicate *declaration* and predicate